Chapter 4: Construction Details, Section 17: Clearing and Grubbing

 - Before disposing of material outside of the highway right-of-way, review any planned disposal sites.
 Refer to Section 5-1.20B(4), “Contractor-Property Owner Agreement,” of the Standard Specifications to determine the contractor’s necessary actions.

 - If a planned disposal site is not available for state use, discuss the Caltrans policy in Section 7-103H, “Disposal, Staging, and Borrow Sites,” of this manual with the contractor.
-To ensure mutual understanding and agreement, hold a joint meeting including the contractor, environmental-construction liaison, and appropriate regulatory agencies.
+To assure mutual understanding and agreement, hold a joint meeting including the contractor, environmental-construction liaison, and appropriate regulatory agencies.
 The contractor must obtain and submit permits, environmental studies, and documentation, among other items required by agencies having jurisdiction over the site.
 If the contractor satisfies all submittal requirements for the disposal site, provide written authorization for disposal outside the highway right-of-way.

 - Before allowing the contractor to chip plant materials for disposal on the job site, investigate to determine if plant disease or insect pests would be spread to disease-free or insect-free areas.
 You can obtain technical advice on diseases and insects in cultivated trees from the county agricultural extension offices.
 For advice about natural forest trees, contact the California Department of Forestry or the U.S. Forest Service.
-If the decontamination of chips is advisable and the contract does not provide for pest control, ensure this work is done as an ordered change.
+If the decontamination of chips is advisable and the contract does not provide for pest control, make sure this work is done as an ordered change.

 During the work, take the following steps:

-- Periodically observe the operation to ensure the prevention of damage to adjacent property and environmentally sensitive areas and to ensure the preservation of trees and facilities that are to remain.
+- Periodically observe the operation to assure the prevention of damage to adjacent property and environmentally sensitive areas and to assure the preservation of trees and facilities that are to remain.
 As set forth in permits and agreements, verify the contractor’s adherence to environmental commitments and permits.
 For any deviations and violations, document and require corrective action by the contractor, and consult with the district environmental-construction liaison for review and comment.

 - Determine the limits of clearing areas that do not require stump removal and check the height of stumps above natural ground.